massif-press/lancer-data/README.md

     "id": string,
     "name": string,
-    "source": string, // must be the same as the Manufacturer ID to sort correctly "license": string, // reference to the Frame name of the associated license "license_id": string, // reference to the Frame id of the associated license "license_level": number, // set to zero for this item to be available to a LL0 character "effect"?: string, // v-html
+    "source": string, // must be the same as the Manufacturer ID to sort correctly "license_id": string, // reference to the Frame id of the associated license "license_level": number, // set to zero for this item to be available to a LL0 character "effect"?: string, // v-html